 An attendance policy helps set the ground rules for expected behavior in the workplace and disciplinary action.
 The employees must be aware of the different rules for varied instances, such as frequent unscheduled absenteeism and late coming.

 The policy must spell out the rules and consequences without any ambiguity, and you must familiarize yourself with all aspects of the document.

 2) Comply With The Attendance Policy.

 To handle employee absenteeism successfully, companies must consistently implement the attendance policy.
-But this does not mean that it shows a lack of empathy towards genuine employee concerns.
+But this does not mean it shows a lack of empathy toward genuine employee concerns.

-And remember, showing up late or giving a valid reason for taking time off is different from not showing up at all.
+And remember, showing up late or giving a valid reason for taking time off differs from not showing up at all.

 3) Be Aware That The Attendance Policy Is Being Enforced.

 As an employee, you must always take cognizance of the fact that all your actions are tracked.
-So, the first thing you must do when you take time off is to inform your manager.
-Also, you must make sure that your time off does not exceed the total allotted number of leaves.
+So, the first thing you must do when taking time off is informing your manager.
+Also, you must ensure that your time off does not exceed the allotted number of leaves.